-A well-run meeting can help team members stay connected and focused on their goals, as well as improve overal team dynamics, while a poorly run team meeting can waste time and cause frustration.
+A well-run, useful meeting can help team members stay connected and focused on their goals, as well as improve overall team dynamics, while a poorly run team meeting can waste time and cause frustration.

 To ensure that they are running an effective staff meeting, it is important for a manager to be prepared and organized.
 By prioritizing this goal, you can help your team work together more cohesively and enjoy the following benefits within the organization.

 Effective team meetings can help any manager improve open communication within a company or organization.
 Advantages of meetings include increased productivity, improved decision-making, and enhanced employee morale.